mpolonioli/shelly3em-data/README.md

 # 📊 Shelly3EM Data

-This script fetches energy consumption data from Shelly Control API and stores it in a CSV file.
+This script fetches energy consumption data from Shelly Control Cloud API and stores it in a CSV file.
 It ensures no duplicate entries by checking the existing CSV file before making API requests.

 ## 🚀 Features